 “One needs to feel and see to understand what they are getting into.
-Sometimes books and words is not enough.
-Today’s lesson will leave an imprint in their minds so they are careful in what they are doing.”
+Sometimes books and words are not enough.
+Today’s lesson will leave an imprint in their minds, so they are careful in what they are doing.”

 “They can be summoned.
 It is up to the will of the summoner to ask them to attack or not.”

-“I would not attempt it if they were no barriers.
+“I would not attempt it if there were no barriers.
 Today you got to learn how strong a Level D magic stone barrier holds.”

-“Not only that, I was hoping to speak with you alone.”
+“Not only that, but I was also hoping to speak with you alone.”